The 9 Best Ways to Test Blood Sugar Levels

 HOMA-IR:

 This is a key measurement for understanding insulin resistance.
-We will often see someone with normal fasting blood glucose but high fasting insulin and the reverse where someone has high fasting blood glucose and low fasting insulin levels.
+We will often see someone with normal fasting blood glucose but high fasting insulin and the reverse is where someone has high fasting blood glucose and low fasting insulin levels.
 The HOMO-IR helps determine the level of insulin resistance when one of these scenarios occurs.

 HOMA-IR is a simple equation that multiplies fasting glucose (in mg/dL) by fasting insulin (in μIU/mL).
 This total is then divided by 405.
 The following ranges are then compared: